 The printed schedule of courses also contains registration information.
 Roane State Community College provides early registration via telephone - Instant Registration Information Service (IRIS) - each semester for the currently enrolled and readmitted students.
-New students register on the regular registration days published in the class schedule.
+New students register after current and returning students.
 Procedures specified at the time must be followed during all registration.
 No student is officially enrolled until he/she has completed all requirements of enrollment including the payment of fees.
 Registration after the regular catalog published date may be permitted for one calendar week following this date.
 Late registration requires payment of the late fee.
 No student shall receive credit for a course for which he/she is not properly registered.
 A STUDENT MAY NOT BE ALLOWED TO REGISTER UNTIL ALL REQUIRED DATA HAVE BEEN RECEIVED BY THE OFFICE OF ADMISSIONS AND RECORDS.